The best smells to attract bass are blood, shrimp, menhaden oil, crawfish, minnows, and garlic.

 These products have been in existence for decades now, but some brands are now manufacturing scent products that ‘stick’ to the bait more efficiently or continue to produce the smell that’s intended longer without wearing off.
 Many soft plastics now have scents made into the plastic material of the actual bait itself.
 Some of these products work, but some are not as reliable as these brands want you to believe.

-If you’re searching for the best smells and scent products that attract fish, here are 6 smells that are proven to attract fish.
+If you’re searching for the best smells and scent products that attract bass, here are 6 options.

 If you’re a saltwater angler, you’re probably already aware that menhaden are one of the most popular bait fish for a variety of different species.
 Natural menhaden will always work better than oils when it comes to attracting fish, but the smell of menhaden is one of the more powerful scents that most saltwater game fish species find appealing.